Learn More

 • Creating an Ethical Classroom

 • There are four things that faculty can do to create an ethical classroom, thereby reducing cheating and enhancing academic integrity: communicating integrity, creating space for integrity, integrating ethics, and responding to cheating.
-In this presentation/workshop, faculty will learn these techniques so that they can implement them immediately (overview presentation: 60 minutes; workshop: half day to 2 full days)
+In this presentation/workshop, faculty will learn these techniques so that they can implement them immediately.
+Expected presentation duration: 60 minutes.
+Expected workshop duration: half-day, up to 2 full days.

 • Communicating Integrity

 • How do I talk about academic integrity with my students?
 Is there a way that I can seamlessly incorporate the conversation into my class?
 What should I say in my syllabus?
 These are all common questions that faculty have.
 In this presentation, faculty will be exposed to basic and easy to implement options for communicating integrity to their students.
 Follow-up consultations on syllabus, lectures and documents can be scheduled.
-(30 min presentation)
+Expected presentation duration: 30 minutes.

 • Preferred Practices for Helping Students Excel with Integrity

 • What is the best way to enhance integrity in my large class exams?
 How do I explain academic integrity to a diverse student body?
 Is there a way to prevent and detect contract cheating?
-Presentations can be requested to answer these questions and expand on our popular Preferred Practice newsletter series. (presentations: 30-90 minutes, depending on how many topics to be addressed)
+Presentations can be requested to answer these questions and expand on our popular Preferred Practice newsletter series.
+Expected presentation duration: 30-90 minutes, varying with topic of discussion.

 • Using Alternative Pedagogies to Enhance Integrity in the Classroom

-• Dr. Bertram Gallant published a book in 2008 (Academic Integrity in the Twenty-First Century) that positioned academic integrity as a teaching and learning, rather than a conduct, issue.
-As a follow-up to that premise, this presentation introduces faculty to the alternative pedagogical techniques (e.g., team-based learning; peer instruction) that can be used to reduce cheating and enhance integrity, as well as increase learning and rejuvenate the excitement of teaching. (presentations: 60-90 minutes)
+• Dr. Bertram Gallant published her book Academic Integrity in the Twenty-First Century in 2008, in which academic integrity was positioned as a teaching and learning opportunity, rather than a conduct issue.
+As a follow-up to that premise, this presentation introduces faculty to the alternative pedagogical techniques, such as team-based learning and peer instruction, that can be used to reduce cheating and enhance integrity, as well as increase learning and rejuvenate the excitement of teaching.
+Expected presentation duration: 60-90 minutes.

 • Responding to Cheating

 • What do I do if I suspect a student has cheated in my class?
 This is perhaps the most stressful situation an instructor can face.
 In this presentation, we will help faculty reframe the situation so that it can be a positive learning experience for all involved parties.
-Faculty will also learn what they need to do to effectively and efficiently document and respond to the cheating. (presentations: 60-90 minutes)
+Faculty will also learn what they need to do to effectively and efficiently document and respond to the cheating.
+Expected presentation duration: 60-90 minutes.

 Visit the Writing Hub